xcart/xcart-docs/_pages/kb_en/modules/shop_by_brand.md

 Do not forget to **Submit** changes when done.

-When the addon is enabled and configured, existing brands are collected through the store automatically based on the global attribute you specified and are displayed in the _Brands_ section (**Catalog** > **Brands**) in the Admin back end.
+When the addon is enabled and configured, existing brands are collected through the store automatically based on the global attribute you specified and are displayed in the _Brands_ section (**Catalog** > **Brands**) in the Admin area.

 ![brands.png]({{site.baseurl}}/attachments/ref_2LetICls/brands.png)

-Here the cart admin can change the order of appearance of the brands the way he needs.
+Here the store administrator can change the order of appearance of the brands the way he needs.
 By default, the brands are sorted alphabetically.
 Also, it's possible to edit the existing brands and add new ones if required.

 To create a new brand click the **New brand** button, to edit an existing brand click the brand name in the list.
 The procedure is similar, in both cases you'll need to feel in the fields with the info and save the changes.